 Chart CG-3 shows the amount of secondary steam that will be formed when discharging condensate to different pressures.
+Other useful tables will be found on page CG-53 (Useful Engineering Tables).

 Chart CG-3.

 Percentage of flash steam formed when discharging condensate to reduced pressure.